In this article we talk about the sustain pedal anyhow to approach implementing it on our pieces.

 — “I did very well with this Mozart sonata.
-One-quarter depressed pedal did the trick.”
+One-quarter depressed sustain pedal did the trick.”

-Arguably, it’s a most common thing to professional performers to not knowing exactly what they’re doing when confronted with the question “how do you pedal this?”
+Arguably, it is a most common thing to professional performers to not knowing exactly what they’re doing when confronted with the question “how do you pedal this?”

 Appropriate pedalling doesn’t depend on how many inches we move our feet up or down.
 It depends on how we perceive our preconceived sound inside us.